-Reading about the recent polar vortex causing shockingly low temperatures in Chicago, reminded to our trip to Lapland last year.
+Reading about the recent polar vortex causing shockingly low temperatures in Chicago, reminded me of our trip to Lapland last year.

 We were chasing the Aurora and with that thought in mind wanted to book a slightly remote getaway.

 I found the cottages at 7 Fells Resort at Akaslompolo very attractive and was very excited about our trip.

 A lot of firsts were to happen on this trip to Finland!